 In Ponyo, by contrast, the filmmaker has changed strategies, sticking together disparate bits and pieces of fairy tale, mythopoeia, sci-fi and family film with the artless simplicity of a child mashing up Tinkertoys, Playdoh and Daddy’s cuff links into a single sculpture.
 The result may not be a masterpiece, but it goes into realms of the heart and imagination untouched by Hollywood’s guinea-pig commandos and magical museum escapades.
 Only Pixar, where Miyazaki is revered and looked to for inspiration, can hold a candle to the Japanese animator’s restless creativity and consistent quality.

-Borrowing a page from Hans Christian Anderson, Ponyo is a literal fish-out-of-water tale about a young girl of the sea, Ponyo, who chooses life on land after bonding with a human boy, Sosuke.
+Borrowing a page from Hans Christian Andersen, Ponyo is a literal fish-out-of-water tale about a young girl of the sea, Ponyo, who chooses life on land after bonding with a human boy, Sosuke.
 (In Disney’s English dub, Ponyo and Sosuke are voiced by Noah Cyrus and Frankie Jonas — yes, kid siblings of Miley Cyrus and the Jonas Brothers.)
 But there’s also a gaudy submarine (in every sense) wizard named Fujimoto (Liam Neeson, bringing vocal masculinity to a somewhat androgynously animated male character), a Cambrian (or Devonian) riot of extinct fish roaming flooded streets, a discussion about breastfeeding, a maternal sea goddess (voiced by Cate Blanchett and called Gran Mammare in the credits, though not named in the English dub), and a toy boat powered by a candle, but also by a child’s imagination and Ponyo’s magic.

 Added to this are a passel of typical Miyazaki themes including children taking on adult responsibilities, strong young heroines, sympathetic adult figures (including parents), respectful attentiveness to the elderly, ambiguous villains, environmental concern and a spiritualized, animistic vision of the natural world, above all in the dramatically zoomorphic depiction of the tempestuous sea during a storm.